-TV was the first game from 3D Realms after the developer/publisher reformed from Apogee Software.
-And what a bloody game to kick off with: by the time the game was released on CD, the game had support for 8-player dogfights, four planets (at least in the GOG release) and a large enough environment to turbo through and destroy.
+Terminal Velocity was the first game from 3D Realms after the developer/publisher reformed from Apogee Software.
+And what a game to kick off with: by the time the game was released on CDs, the game had support for 8-player dogfights, four planets (at least in the GOG release) and a large enough environment to turbo through and destroy.

-I mentioned Descent at the top of the story but the truth is Terminal Velocity doesn’t provide six degrees of freedom.
+I mentioned Descent at the start, but the truth is Terminal Velocity doesn’t provide six degrees of freedom.
 There’s no inertia either: your ship can change direction instantaneously, and the difficulty curve and map design are very generous.
-TV’s a straight arcade shooter, with just enough freedom to whet the appetite without bogging players down in flight mechanics that many find so grating.
+It’s really more of a straight arcade shooter, with just enough freedom to whet the appetite without bogging players down in mechanics so many find grating.

 It actually wasn’t until this afternoon, searching for a 720p appropriate image, that I discovered TV had been re-released on iOS and Android to celebrate the game’s 20th anniversary.
-It’s $4.49 on iOS and just under $4 on Android, which was perfect because myself and Gizmodo journo Campbell Simpson immediately saw it and hit the “BUY” button instantly.
+It’s $4.29 on Android; the iOS version doesn’t seem to be available anymore, unfortunately.

 It’s kind of stunning how faithfully it plays with the mobile controls, and it helps that the frame rate is as smooth as butter.
 It’s surprisingly clear, considering the blocky nature of gaming in 1995.
 And it’s a lot easier to roll and dodge than you’d think, although the simplified flight model is mostly to thank for that.

-What’s interesting about that model, however, was the programmers behind it.
+The programmers behind the model had an interesting career too.
 Mark Randel was the lead coder on Terminal Velocity, but before that he was the head programmer for Microsoft Flight Simulator.
-Tom Hall was also the lead designer, having worked on Rise of the Triad before.
+Tom Hall was also the lead designer, having worked on Rise of the Triad beforehand.

 Hall went on to help developer some of the first iterations of the Prey engine.
-Randel’s company Terminal Reality, meanwhile, continued developing engines that were later used in games such as Monster Truck Madness, Fly!, BloodRayne 2, the Nocturne and Blair Witch games and others.
+Randel’s company Terminal Reality, meanwhile, continued developing engines that were later used in games such as Monster Truck Madness, Fly!, BloodRayne 2, the Nocturne and Blair Witch games, and more.